-AN ACT relating to employment; making it an unlawful employment practice for an employer to take certain actions against an employee who reports, requests the correction of or refuses to engage in certain conduct; establishing procedures for certain civil actions concerning unlawful employment practices; revising provisions governing periods of limitation in certain civil actions concerning unlawful employment practices; and providing other matters properly relating thereto.
+AN ACT relating to employment; making it an unlawful employment practice for an employer to take certain actions against an employee who reports.

+requests the correction of or reasonably refuses to engage in certain conduct. (conduct_f; establishing procedures for certain civil actions concerning unlawful employment practices;) that is illegal or unsafe or who provides notice of certain safety or health violations; revising provisions governing periods of limitation in certain civil actions concerning unlawful employment practices; and providing other matters properly relating thereto.